Gardening Tips & Know How

 Starting A New Garden:

 If this is your first garden, we recommend starting small, in an area that has easy access to water.
 Choose a spot you see frequently, so you can pay attention to your plants and their needs.
-You’ll have more plants to choose from if you pick a sunny spot, but don’t worry, there are plenty of choices for shade/part shade.
+You’ll have more plants to choose from if you pick a sunny spot (6 or more hours), but don’t worry, there are plenty of choices for shade/part shade.

 Here’s our step by step guide to choosing plants using the shopping filters:

 1. Filter by zone.
-USDA Hardiness zones are based off of the average coldest expected winter temperatures for an area.
-Each plant on the website has a hardiness zone range.
+USDA Hardiness zones are based on the average coldest expected winter temperatures for an area.
+Each plant has a hardiness zone range.
 By understanding your zone and selecting plants that are proven to be able to withstand the temperatures of your area, you’ll ensure a successful garden.
 If you’re not sure of your zone, you can look it up by entering your zip code in zone finder or refer to the USDA Hardiness Zone Map below.

 2. Filter by soil type.
 Find out whether you have average (sometimes called garden loam), clay or sandy soil and make sure to match your plants with any special soil requirements.